natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 The components labeled CL1 and CL2 are combinational; R1 and R2 are edge triggered flip flops.
 Timing parameters for each component are as noted.
 Answer both questions below:

-1. Write the timing specifications (tS, tH, tCD, tPD, tCLK) for the system as a whole using the timing specifications for the internal components that are given in the figure.
+1. Suggest the values for each timing specifications (tS, tH, tCD, tPD, tCLK -- clock period) for the system **as a whole** using the timing specifications of each of the internal components that are given in the figure.

 	{::options parse_block_html="true" /}
 	<details>